CalumRaine/Synth/README.md

 ## How To Run

+Access the online version at [synthrack.app](https://www.synthrack.app).

-Just download the repository and open `index.html` in a browser window.
+Or download this repository and open `index.html` in a browser window.

-Or host it locally: `python -m http.server` and then open `localhost:8000` in your favourite browser.
+Or download this repository host it locally: `python -m http.server` and then open `localhost:8000` in your favourite browser.

-(Currently only tested in Google Chrome).
+(Currently only tested in Google Chrome on laptop and Android).

 ## To Do